ilanschnell/bitarray/README.rst

    See also: `Bitarray representations <https://github.com/ilanschnell/bitarray/blob/master/doc/represent.rst>`__

+   New in version 1.8.

 ``deserialize(bytes, /)`` -> bitarray
    Return a bitarray given the bytes representation returned by ``serialize()``.

    See also: `Bitarray representations <https://github.com/ilanschnell/bitarray/blob/master/doc/represent.rst>`__

+   New in version 1.8.

 ``vl_encode(bitarray, /)`` -> bytes
    Return variable length binary representation of bitarray.